TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/50 - Philippians/Philippians 4/Philippians 4.12.md

 ---

-I know how to be abased, and I know also how to abound: in everything and in all things have I learned the secret both to be filled and to be hungry, both to abound and to be in want.
+I know how to be humbled, and I know also how to abound.
+In everything and in all things I have learned the secret both to be filled and to be hungry, both to abound and to be in need.